floccusaddon/floccus/README.md

 ## Install

-For this to work with your Nextcloud server, you need at least version v0.11 of the Bookmarks app installed.
-Once you've done that you can continue to install floccus in your browser as follows.
+You will need a server, at least one browser and the floccus browser extension.

+You can either choose to sync via WebDAV (with any version of nextcloud or with any other WebDAV server, commercial or self-hosted).
+Alternatively, if you'd like to access your bookmarks via a nice web frontend, you can sync with the nextcloud bookmarks app, which allows you to do just that.
+For the latter to work, you need at least version v0.11 of the Bookmarks app installed (which requires nextcloud v12 or greater).

+Once you have your server ready, read on to install the browser extension.

 **Note:** It is recommended to not enable native bookmark synchronization built into your browser, as it is known to cause issues.